Sugarcunt’s Dom Lessons

-I know this might sound weird but I just personally gain a lot of connection from washing a partner on either side of the slash in the shower.
+I know some people may find it strange, but I just personally gain a lot of connection from washing a partner on either side of the slash in the shower.
 It’s a time to really revere and give care to their body.
 It gives ways to support the wellbeing of partners and myself.
 Very intimate.

 Plus, bathing together, for example, is a great way to get cleaned up before anal play while still engaging!
 It’s OK if it’s not for everyone, but listen, I’m all about making my life easier and my scenes more comprehensive.

 - Use the pain scale.
 This is a pretty basic impact practice.
 Establishing a pain scale for EACH partner is important.
-One partner may like impact at a 15 on the 1-10 scale, but another is so sensitive that 5 is too much and 15 is like death.
+One partner may like impact at a 15 on their 1-10 scale, but another is so sensitive that their 5 is too much and 15 is like death.

 You can communicate throughout an impact scene in this way, using numbers to guide how hard and where you hit.
 You can use this outside of impact too!
-If you’re intimidated by wax play, a brief 1-10 test w yr candles will help you AND your top (Also having the right candles)
+If you’re intimidated by wax play, a brief 1-10 test with your candles will help you AND your top (Also helpful: having the right candles.)

-- On the note of wax play The candles you use ARE important.
+- On the note of wax play: The candles you use ARE important.
 Any candle that burns too hot, especially beeswax candles, can unintentionally hurt the sub.
 Soy candles, unscented, are most ideal for responsible beginner wax play.
 Any candle with a scent will burn hotter.
-If you’re not familiar with topping wax play, also bear in mind: the further the wax falls the cooler it will be on the skin.
+If you’re not familiar with topping wax play, also bear in mind: the further the wax falls, the cooler it will be when it hits the skin.

-- If you love chastity and are as homebound as me, you may have struggled with the idea of “locking” a distance sub’s chastity device when they have the keys, (aside from the emergency key) they make disposable, numbered, plastic small locks.
+- If you love chastity and are as homebound as me, you may have struggled with the idea of “locking” a distance sub’s chastity device when they have the keys (aside from the emergency key).
+Conveniently for us, they make disposable, numbered, plastic small locks.